nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/4-seqsearch.rst

 ******
 The search command will produce three output files for each genome in the ./out/blast-search/ directory.
-- A GFF file
+* A GFF file
-- A TSV file
+* A TSV file
-- A blast output tabular file
+* A blast output tabular file
-- A genome pkl file
+* A genome pkl file
-- a .json summary file of the component presence and absence.
+* A json summary file of the component presence and absence.

 For more information on each of the output formats please see the `Outputs <outputs.rst>` documentation section.
 Each tutorial section will provide additional information